 Tarrant Regional Water District provided funding to install and maintain profilers at Richland-Chambers and Eagle Mountain, with specific support from Mark Ernst, Jennifer Owens, and Donna Stephens.
+Support for Caleb Robbins was provided by the Baylor University Office of Vice-President for Research.
 Brad Austin helped install and maintain the profiler at Fayetteville.
 Isabelle Anderson, Ashlynn Boedecker, Brittany Carnathan, Felicia Osburn, Jasmine Stovall, and Jingyu Wang variously aided with profiler maintenance.
 Thanks to Reed Green and Joey Fleming for specific information on the Maumelle buoy.
+The computing for the LSTM portion of the project was performed at the High Performance Computing Center at Oklahoma State University supported in part through the National Science Foundation grant OAC-1531128.